 The UT core curriculum requirements, shared by every undergraduate degree, are designed to put the major coursework into a broader, intellectual context, incorporating the perspectives of a wide variety of disciplines.
-Visit the Center for the Core Curriculum for more information.
+Visit the The Center for the Skills and Experience Flags for more information.

 Signature Courses are interdisciplinary courses for first-year students taught by faculty from every college and school.
 Signature Courses cover a vast array of topics and incorporate required common elements that cultivate a community of learners.